 That’s where good listening skills come into effect.
 Unknowingly, your spouse will communicate their needs.
 You will hear it in things that are said repeatedly.
 However, you will only hear it if you’re listening.
 That’s also a clue you can use to try to change some things around.

 For instance, men’s biggest concern is the ability to provide for their families.
 They may also feel burdened to do so.
 The best that you can do is to also understand where their concerns are coming from and facilitate their needs accordingly.

-That help may look differently depending on your situation.
+That help may look different depending on your situation.
 You may need to be more of a comforter, telling him that everything is going to be fine.
 Or you may be working or helping him with that situation.
-Whatever it is, your trying to show him that you care.
+Whatever it is, you’re trying to show him that you care.